meshplay/meshplay/docs/pages/concepts/logical/designs.md

 - Designs can be exported as JSON files or OCI images.
 - [Designs can be listed in Artifact Hub](https://artifacthub.io/packages/search?kind=24&sort=relevance&page=1) repos.
 - Designs can be imported:
-  - as Kubernetes Manifests, Docker Compose, Helm Charts, or Meshery Designs.
+  - as Kubernetes Manifests, Docker Compose, Helm Charts, or Meshplay Designs.
   - from individual YAML files, remote HTTP location, local filesystem, or OCI images.
 - Designs can be exported or embedded.
-  - Designs can be embedded in web pages either as a bundle of HTML or as a React component using the [meshery-design-embed](https://www.npmjs.com/package/@layer5/meshery-design-embed) NPM package.
+  - Designs can be embedded in web pages either as a bundle of HTML or as a React component using the [meshplay-design-embed](https://www.npmjs.com/package/@layer5/meshplay-design-embed) NPM package.
-- Designs can be [snapshotted](https://docs.meshery.io/extensions/snapshot).
+- Designs can be [snapshotted](https://docs.meshplay.io/extensions/snapshot).
 Snapshots are immutable.
 Snapshots can be compared for differences between Design versions.
 - Designs can be published or unpublished.
-Published Designs are available to all users of any Meshery instance through the [Catalog]({{site.baseurl}}/concepts/catalog).
+Published Designs are available to all users of any Meshplay instance through the [Catalog]({{site.baseurl}}/concepts/catalog).
 Unpublished Designs can still be available to other users if that Design is made public.
 - Designs are versioned.
 Each time a Design is saved, a new version is created.
   <!-- - You can revert to any previous version of a Design. -->
 - Designs can be deployed.
 Deploying a Design involves incorporating one or more components into your Design, configuring their relationships, and deploying them to one or more Environments.
 By default, any user of a Workspace can deploy a Design.